eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 .# Abstract

-Heterogenous workloads across multi-cloud, bare-metal, and edge environments often lack verifiable identities, relying instead on pre-shared secrets that enable impersonation if intercepted.
-Concurrently, Trusted Execution Environments (TEEs) and other high-assurance workloads are limited to single point-in-time attestation when they otherwise require continuous verification of platform trustworthiness throughout long-running sessions.
+When distributing complex workloads across diverse service providers, a platform-agnostic identity bound to verifiable proof enables operators to decouple access control from underlying infrastructure without compromising security postures.
+Likewise, it may be desirable to challenge any long-running workload to a dynamic health check in order to maintain assurances of its trustworthiness over time.

-This document specifies Entity and Compute Attestation (ECA), a protocol that profiles RATS architecture to address both challenges.
-ECA defines an identity bootstrap procedure where Attester and Verifier collaboratively act as an Identity Supplier to establish an emergent and cryptographically verifiable identity for ephemeral workloads through proof of joint possession without the use of secrets like bearer tokens.
-The protocol also defines an attestation renewal procedure providing single round-trip verification bound to (D)TLS sessions via TLS Exported Authenticators that directly enables continuous attestation over time.
+This document specifies Entity and Compute Attestation (ECA), a formaly modelled protocol that profiles RATS architecture to address both needs.
+ECA defines an identity bootstrap procedure where Attester and Verifier collaboratively act as an Identity Supplier to establish an emergent and cryptographically verifiable identity without the use of shared secrets like bearer tokens.
+The protocol also defines a lightweight attestation renewal procedure that operates over single round-trip bound to (D)TLS sessions via TLS-EA, enabling operators to continually verify high-assurance workloads, such as those running inside Trusted Execution Environments (TEEs).
 ECA is designed as a supporting component for frameworks like WIMSE and to enhance related projects such as SPIFFE/SPIRE.
 The security properties of both procedures have been formally analyzed (see Appendix A).

 {mainmatter}